a3r0id/nesdis-goes/README.md

 `API.makeGif(GIFname: string)`
 <br/>
-Create a GIF from each image received.
+Creates a GIF from each image received.

 `API.cleanUp()`
 <br/>